mogumc/KinhWeb-1.0/README.md

 ## FaQ
 You need request accelerate link in [@KinhWeb](https://t.me/kinhweb).
 Receive more information about KinhWeb One in [@KinhWebPD](https://t.me/kinhwebpd).
-Normal version do not admit you download fastly or preview by browser but we will keep it related code in this version.
+Normal version do not admit you download or preview by browser but we will keep it related code in this version.
+If you have any question please put issues.